aws-samples/aws-glue-data-catalog-replication-utility/README.md

 23. Add Dead Letter SQS Queue as a trigger to **DLQImportDatabaseOrTable** Lambda Function.
 	1. Batch size = 1

+## Advantages
+This solution was designed around 3 main tenets, which are simplicity, scalability, and cost-effectiveness.
+The following are direct benefits:

+1. Target AWS accounts are independent allowing the solution to scale efficiently.
+2. The target accounts always see the latest table information.
+3. Light weight and dependable at scale.
+4. The implementation is fully customizable.

 ## Limitations
 Following are the primary limitations:
-1. This utility is not intended to be used for real-time synchronization of AWS Glue data catalogs.
+1. This utility is not intended to be used for real-time replication.
+2. This utility is not intended to be used for two-way replication between AWS Accounts.
-2. This utility does not attempt to resolve database and table name conflicts which may result in undesirable behavior.
+3. This utility does not attempt to resolve database and table name conflicts which may result in undesirable behavior.

 ## Running this solution as a Scheduled Job
 This solution supports the following use cases: